Port Melbourne

 Port Melbourne features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Port Melbourne, as per the latest Census evaluation, dwelling structures consisted of 6.4% houses and 93.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 8.7% houses and 91.3% other dwellings.
-Home ownership in Port Melbourne was higher at 27.8%, with the rest being mortgaged (29.0%) or rented (43.2%).
-The median monthly mortgage repayment was $2,515, exceeding Melbourne metro's average of $2,170.
-Weekly rent median was $522 in Port Melbourne, compared to Melbourne metro's $420.
-Nationally, Port Melbourne's mortgage repayments were higher at $2,515 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Port Melbourne, as per the latest Census, consisted of 6.4% houses and 93.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 8.7% houses and 91.3% other dwellings.
+Home ownership in Port Melbourne stood at 27.8%, with mortgaged dwellings at 29.0% and rented dwellings at 43.2%.
+The median monthly mortgage repayment was $2,515, higher than the Melbourne metro average of $2,170.
+The median weekly rent in Port Melbourne was $522, compared to Melbourne metro's $420.
+Nationally, Port Melbourne's mortgage repayments were significantly higher at $2,515 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing